Determinantal Sieving: Speeding-up Dynamic Programming

-which enumerates all $(u,v)$-walks of length up to $k$.
+which enumerates all $(u,v)$-walks of length up to $k$ (with an extra term $y_{t,t'}$).
 Note that this is the \emph{unlabelled} walk polynomial, as opposed to the labelled walk polynomial defined in Section~\ref{sec:prel}.
 We claim that the degree-$k$ terms of $\Pf A'$ yield the desired polynomial.
 Recall that the Pfaffian enumerates all perfect matching on the complete graph on $T$.
 Thus, every multilinear term in the monomial expansion corresponds to a set of $T$-walks that connect disjoint pairs of $T$ with no edge occurring twice or more.
 Each multilinear term thus corresponds to a semi-minimal $T$-join in $G$.
-In particular, there is an algebraically independent term correspond to every minimal $T$-join.
-(This may not be the case for semi-minimal $T$-joins.) \end{proof}
+In the other direction, let $S$ be a minimal $T$-join, decomposed into paths as $S=E(\cP_1) \cup \ldots \cup E(\cP_t)$.
+Note that since $S$ is acyclic, every path $\cP_i$ is uniquely determined by its endpoints.
+Let $F \subseteq \binom{T}{2}$ be the matching on $T$ induced by the decomposition, i.e., for every $i \in [t]$ there is an edge $e_i \in F$ on the endpoints of $\cP_i$.
+Then the monomial